olkeakavitacite/EQP_Anomaly/README.md

 # EQP_Anomaly
 Exile RPG Stalker style project Credits Free for all use in Exilemod.com
 Installation:
-Need: pbomanager, notepad++ or farmanager
+1) Soft Need: pbomanager, notepad++ or farmanager
+2) You need:
-Step 1: Unpack you mission file Exile.Altis.pbo use pbomanager Step 2: Create Folder Anomaly like /Exile.Altis/Anomaly Step 3: Copy file gravy.sqf , quest.sqf ,detect.sqf, and any anomaly sound like this https://yadi.sk/d/zWnh3GrLmnvb3 with name: anm.ogg in /Exile.Altis/Anomaly folder.
-Step 4: Insert in you Desctription.ini link to ogg sound: class CfgSounds
+а) Unpack you mission file Exile.Altis.pbo use pbomanager б) Create Folder Anomaly like /Exile.Altis/Anomaly в) Copy file  gravy.sqf , quest.sqf ,detect.sqf, and any anomaly sound like this https://yadi.sk/d/zWnh3GrLmnvb3 with name: anm.ogg in /Exile.Altis/Anomaly folder. г) Insert in you Desctription.ini link to ogg sound:

+class CfgSounds
 {
 	class anm